 What Is Speech Therapy?

-How we say sounds and put sounds together into words.
+How we produce sounds and put sounds together into words.
 This can include articulation, phonological disorders, apraxia of speech or dysarthria.

-How well we understand what we hear or read and how we use words to tell others what we are thinking via verbal expression or writing.
+How well we understand what we hear or read and how we communicate what we are thinking via verbal expression or writing.
 This can include aphasia or difficulties with the development of language skills in children.

 Also called stuttering.
-This is how well our speech flows.
+This is the fluidity and smoothness of our speech.

 Speech therapists are able to assist with memory, attention, problem solving, organization or other thinking skills.